Fr Matthew

 Archbishop Peter made him a canon of the cathedral chapter in 2006, and in 2007 the three Bishops of Wales appointed him Judicial Vicar (head) of the new joint National Tribunal for Wales.
 This covers all three Welsh dioceses of Cardiff, Menevia and Wrexham, and means that Fr Matthew unusually has an “office” or post in all three dioceses.

-Canon Matthew served as Dean of Cardiff 2016-2023, resigning when he was appointed fo two diocesan bodies by Archbishop Mark O’Toole, the Trustees and the Archbishop’s Council.
+Canon Matthew served as Dean of Cardiff 2016-2023, resigning when he was appointed to 2 diocesan bodies by Archbishop Mark O’Toole, the Trustees and the Archbishop’s Council.
 Canon Matthew has also been involved in leading the Cardiff Fraternity of Priests, a prayer and support group for priests that has been meeting every fortnight since 1989.
 He has broadcast regularly, giving “Wednesday Word” talks on BBC Wales’ “Roy Noble Show”, and doing other occasional work for the BBC.

 Fr Matthew loves travelling – he was originally going to work in tourism and travel.
 Scenery, old towns and cities, cathedrals and castles, architecture… here and abroad.
 As well as his own travels in Europe and North America , he helped lead the September Pilgrims group each year from 1990 to 2019, including four visits to the Holy Land, his favourite pilgrimage.